Arcosanti

 Arcosanti is a projected experimental town with a molten bronze bell casting business in Yavapai County, central Arizona, United States, 70 mi north of Phoenix, at an elevation of 3732 ft.
 Its arcology concept was proposed by the Italian-American architect Paolo Soleri (1919–2013).
 He began construction in 1970, to demonstrate how urban conditions could be improved while minimizing the destructive impact on the Earth.
 He taught and influenced generations of architects and urban designers who studied and worked with him there to build the proposed town.
+It is also the home of the Arcosanti FORM Music Festival.

 Overview

 The goal of Arcosanti is to explore the concept of arcology, which combines architecture and ecology.
 The project has the goals of combining the social interaction and accessibility of an urban environment with sound environmental principles, such as minimal resource use and access to the natural environment.
 The project has been building an experimental town on 25 acres of a 4060 acre land preserve, 860 acres of which are owned by the Cosanti Foundation, with the remainder leased from the state.

 Ground was broken in 1970 to begin construction on the site and has continued at a varying pace through the present.
 The most recently completed building was finished in 1989.
 The population has tended to vary between 50 and 150 people, many of them students and volunteers.
 The goal was for Arcosanti to house a population of 5,000 people.
 Thirteen major structures were built on the site, some several stories tall.
 One master plan, designed in 2001, envisioned a massive complex, called "Arcosanti 5000", that would dwarf the current buildings.

 Many features are particular to the design and construction of Arcosanti.
 For example, tilt-up concrete panels are cast in a bed of silt acquired from the surrounding area, giving the concrete a unique texture and color that helps it blend with the landscape.
 Many panels were cast with embedded art.
 Most buildings are oriented southward to capture the sun's light and heat – roof designs admit the maximal amount of sunlight in the winter and a minimal amount during the summer.
 The structure built to shelter bronze-casting is built in the form of an apse, a quarter-sphere or semi-dome.
 The layout of all the buildings is intricate and organic, rather than the grid typical of most US cities, with the goals of maximal accessibility to all elements, a combination of increased social interaction and bonds, together with privacy for the residents..
 Not all of the grounds are wheelchair accessible.